improvie/improvie/CONTRIBUTING.md

 5. **Adding Tests**
    Add test cases to improve the quality of the application.

-## 🧪 Code Style and Testing
+## 🧪 Coding Guidelines

 - **Code Style**
-  Follow the project's code style.
-It is recommended to use formatters and linters.
+  Please follow the project's coding style.
+It is recommended to use formatters and linters such as `cargo fmt` and `cargo clippy`.

+- **Documentation**
+  When adding new features or changing existing functionality, be sure to update or add relevant documentation.

 - **Testing**
-  Ensure all tests pass before pushing your changes.
+  When modifying existing code or adding new features, add or update tests as needed.
+  Before pushing changes, make sure all tests pass:

   ```bash
   cargo ci